Bob & Bob

-Bob & Bob were a Los Angeles-based performance art duo formed in 1974 by artists Francis Shishim (born 1953), known as The Dark Bob, and Paul Velick (born 1953), known as The Light Bob.
+Bob & Bob are a Los Angeles-based performance art duo formed in 1974 by artists Francis Shishim (born 1953), known as The Dark Bob, and Paul Velick (born 1953), known as The Light Bob.
 They utilized various forms of multimedia for their projects, which include paintings, drawings, sculptures, dioramas, videos, improvised happenings, recordings, and installations that employ ironic humor to critique contemporary culture, the art world, high society, consumerism, and politics.

 Meeting and collaboration

-Shishim and Velick first met in 1974 at the ArtCenter, where they were both students inLlyn Foulkes's painting class.
+Shishim and Velick first met in 1974 at the ArtCenter, where they were both students in Llyn Foulkes's painting class.
 However, instead of painting, they began to orchestrate performances related to the class.
 In one instance, they staged a citizen's arrest, handcuffing Foulkes and removing him from the classroom, only to return and dismiss the class.
 They then dropped the charges and released Foulkes, giving him the day off.
 They chose to call themselves Bob & Bob because it sounded like the most generic and banal everyman name, fitting their concept to focus on the experience and the audience, rather than on themselves as individual artists.
 On one occasion, they organized a class field trip to the Museum of Contemporary Art, Los Angeles, claiming they would meet and interview famous artists.
 There, they would approach unsuspecting museum-goers as though they were the notable artists they had identified to the class.
 They would then ask generic questions to the participant relevant to the artist they were unknowingly representing.
 Answering earnestly, the museum-goer was none the wiser concerning their participation in the performance ruse.